compulim/generator-azure-web-app/README.md

 To build the project, `npm run build`.
 The build output will be located at `dist/iisapp/`.

-You can specify build favor by:
+You can specify production build by:

 * Set environment variable `NODE_ENV` to `production`, or
-* Run `npm run build -- -b production`
+* Run `npm run build -- --build production`

+The build favor (either `development` or `production`) is used by [`transform-node-env-inline`](https://babeljs.io/docs/plugins/transform-node-env-inline/).
+It helps reducing bundle size by excluding developer-frinedly error messages in production build.

 ### What the build do